 This healthy scalp oil is loaded with essential oils and herbal extracts to add moisture and get your locks back on track.
 Combine it with a soothing scalp massage, and you’ll have gloriously soft strands and a flake-free scalp in no time.

 The weather here in Virginia has been so finicky.
-One day it’s warm, the next it’s freezing, and seeing as how it’s almost spring, I don’t foresee this trend letting up any time soon.
+One day it’s warm, the next it’s freezing, and thanks to climate change, I don’t foresee this trend letting up any time soon.
 Normally, I don’t think twice about the weather, but these constant temperature swings are wreaking havoc on my hair.
 I’ve been seeing a ton of flakes and more shedding than usual (every woman’s dream), which means it’s high time for a homemade scalp oil.

 Healthy Hair + Scalp Oil Recipe